mcehme/CNN-HASYv2/README.md

-# CNN-MNIST
+# CNN-HASYv2
-Using CNN to identify MNSIT handwritten symbols
+Using CNN to identify HASYv2 handwritten symbols